LiterallyTheOne/LiterallyTheOne.github.io/note.md

 ## Done

+* 🪪License on the bottom of each post-card
 * ⬇️📄Download pdf button for each post-card
 * 🌠Search if my avatar should be on `webp` as well
 * 🔗🆕Link to the new site from the old site